 With open surgery often bandages and sometimes plaster of Paris and large waking boots are used for six to eight weeks.

 With keyhole surgery you will be back into a normal stretchy training shoe at the two week follow up for up to four weeks.

 It is advised to have a comfortable elevation around light duties and activities in the first two weeks but encourage keeping active within sensible limits.

 From two weeks you will be given stretching exercises and increase these at four weeks.
 This promotes a nice supple joint and is part of the rapid recovery from keyhole bunion surgery (minimally invasive bunion surgery).

 Who should do my bunion surgery?

 It is advised being seen by an orthopaedic surgeon who specialises in foot and ankle surgery alone.
-As an orthopaedic surgeon we are medically qualified and surgically trained and further qualified.
-Our training is completed with rigorous fellowship training.
+An orthopaedic surgeon is medically qualified, surgically trained and further qualified.
+Their training is completed with rigorous fellowship training.
 Minimally invasive surgery/keyhole bunion surgery should only be performed by fellowship trained orthopaedic surgeons with good fellowship exposure as advised by NICE.

 About Kumar Kunasingam